 Commissioner for Taking Affidavits

-FCNB administers the Commissioners for Taking Affidavits Act on behalf of the Minister of Justice who is responsible for the appointment of individuals to act as commissioner of oaths (as detailed in the Act).
+FCNB administers the Commissioners for Taking Affidavits Act on behalf of the Minister of Finance who is responsible for the appointment of individuals to act as commissioner of oaths (as detailed in the Act).
 A commissioner can administer oaths and take and receive affidavits, declarations, and affirmations within New Brunswick.
 The appointment as a commissioner is valid, unless revoked, for five years.

 Applicants must be a Canadian citizen who is at least 19 years of age and who is free of any criminal convictions relevant to the appointment.

 All new applicants are required to attach a completed criminal record check, conducted at a detachment of the RCMP or a municipal or provincial police force, or an approved background check vendor, which has been issued in the last six months.

 Once an application has been processed, the applicant will receive the Commissioner of Oaths Handbook.
 Applicants must study the handbook in order to pass an oral examination with the clerk of the court.
 This examination must be completed within one year of the date of application.